sterlingdeng/job_runner/docs/design.md

 We will limit CPU using `cpu.weight`, max memory allowed by `mem.max`, and IO limits by `io.max`.

 What I'm not sure about is how to choose the correct $MAJ:$MIN device numbers.

+Special considerations:
+There is a brief window of time between the start of a process and adding the PID into the cgroup where the target process escapes resource limits set forth by the cgroup and more importantly, has the chance to create child processes that are not in the appropriate cgroup.
+In order to prevent this "escape" from occurring, we create a parent `sh` process and place that process into a cgroup first.
+Then, we will create the target process as a child of the `sh` process.
+This ensures that when the target process is started, it will be executed already in the cgroup.

 ### Authorization